Dasudian/datahub-embed-demo/README.md

 ### lib directory

-*dasudian-datahub-vx.x.x.lib* is the static library of Datahub C SDK.
+*dasudian-datahub-STM32Fx-vx.x.x.lib* is the static library of Datahub C SDK.

 *DataHubClient.h* defines DataHub C APIs beginning with "datahub_".

 *DatahubNetwork.h* defines network APIs used to connect the internet/Internet, which should be implemented by users.

+*DatahubTimer.h* defines timer APIs used to make sure whether it's timeout when connecting/disconnecting to server or writing/receive data to/from network, which should be implemented by users.

 *ignore other unimportant files or directories*

 ### project_template directory

-This directory contains a template project users use to create their own projects quickly.
+This directory contains a template project users use to create their own projects quickly for different MCUs.

+Go to one of these directories(start by STM32Fx), and you will see:

-*DATAHUB_API* directory contains all APIs, including the network APIs users should implement.
+*DATAHUB_API* directory contains all APIs, including the network and timer APIs users should implement.

 *DATAHUB_LIB* directory contains the static library of Dasudian C SDK.

 *pro_template.uvprojx* is the project file of this template, opened by keil.

-*DatahubNetwork.c* is the implementation of network APIs(empty), which are defined in [DatahubNetwork.h](./lib/DatahubNetwork.h)
+*USER/DatahubNetwork.c* is the implementation of network APIs(empty), which are defined in [DatahubNetwork.h](./lib/DatahubNetwork.h)

+*USER/DatahubTimer.c* is the implementation of timer APIs(empty), which are defined in [DatahubTimer.h](./lib/DatahubTimer.h)

-*main.c* contains the function main().
+*USER/main.c* contains the function main().

 *ignore other unimportant files or directories*